miastologia/basecamp3-api-wrapper/README.md

 ## Basic usage

 First, you have to establish a connection to Basecamp3.
+If you don't know how to get the access token, [see the official authentication guide](https://github.com/basecamp/api/blob/master/sections/authentication.md)

     Basecamp3.connect(YOUR_BASECAMP3_ACCOUNT_ID, YOUR_BASECAMP3_ACCESS_TOKEN)

 That's all.
 You can make requests now.

 E.g.: to get the TODO, just call the `find` method from the `Basecamp3::Todo` class:

     todo = Basecamp3::Todo.find(BUCKET_ID, TODO_ID)